elstonlab/PodosomeImageAnalysis/README.md

 1. Requires Python (https://www.python.org/downloads/) and Jupyter Notebook (https://jupyter.org/install).
 2. Requires installation of the 'unusual' Python packages Dionysus2 (https://mrzv.org/software/dionysus2/, v2.0.8, __required__), and statannot (https://pypi.org/project/statannot/, used for plotting statistical annotations).

-All analyses conducted on a Macintosh computer (3.4 GHz Intel Processor) and should only require a maximum of a few minutes per step.
+All analyses conducted on a Macintosh computer (2.3 GHz Quad-Core Intel Core i7) and should only require a maximum of a few minutes per step.